 California has two public university systems.
 The UC system (University of California) emphasizes a theory-based approach to learning and offers doctorate programs in most disciplines, along with graduate opportunities in medicine, dentistry, business, law, pharmacy, and veterinary medicine.
 The CSU (California State University) offers traditional and career specific majors, with graduate opportunities at the master’s level.

 You can if transferring to some California State Universities, but rarely to a University of California.
 You must contact each campus to determine their policy on receiving a second bachelor’s.
+Many private and out of state colleges and universities allow second bachelor degrees.

 Maybe.
 A simple way to understand an elective is to ask yourself if the class will be part of your GE pattern or major preparation.
 If the answer is no, and the class is transferable, it will most likely transfer as an elective.
 Ways to obtain electives are: 1) the student chooses to take interest courses that are not part of GE or prep, 2) the student changes major so classes that were formerly major prep now become electives, and 3) sometimes a student will finish all GE and major prep but will not have the minimum transferable units, so elective classes are needed.